Dr. B. Divya-Biomedical-SSN

 • Vidhusha, S., Divya, B., Kavitha, A., Narayanan, R. V., & Yaamini, D. (2019, July).
 Cognitive Attention in Autism using Virtual Reality Learning Tool.
 In 2019 IEEE 18th International Conference on Cognitive Informatics & Cognitive Computing (ICCI* CC)(pp. 159-165).
 IEEE.

-• Brainwave based wheelchair prototype with a fund of Rs.21000 from SSN trust.
+• Brainwave-based wheelchair prototype with a fund of ₹ 0.21 lakhs.

-• Wearable drowsiness detector with a fund of Rs.20000 from SSN trust.
+• Wearable drowsiness detector with a fund of ₹ 0.20 lakhs.

-• An ankle foot orthotic device integrated with a functional electrical stimulation unit to assist and improve walking for a foot drop with a fund of 17,500/- from SSN trust.
+• Ankle–foot orthotic device integrated with a functional electrical stimulation unit to assist and improve walking for foot drop with a fund of ₹ 0.18 lakhs.

-• Six-lead EGG procurement belt for gastric oddities with a fund of Rs 23,000 from SSN trust.
+• Six-lead EGG procurement belt for gastric abnormalities with a fund of ₹ 0.23 lakhs.

-• Indian Sign Language converter using sEMG with a fund of Rs 25,000 from SSN trust.
+• Indian Sign Language converter using sEMG with a fund of ₹ 0.25 lakhs.